pedrobme/pedrobme/README.md

 ###

-<h3 align="left">My name is Pedro Holanda, and I'm a Full-Stack Web Developer from Rio de Janeiro.
+<h3 align="left">My name is Pedro Holanda, and I'm a Full-Stack Web Developer.
 I am passionate about staying up-to-date with emerging technologies and constantly improving my skills.
 My dedication to teamwork, problem-solving, and creativity allows me to approach every challenge with enthusiasm and a fresh perspective.
 With a strong foundation in web development, I am eager to leverage my knowledge and collaborate with others to deliver exceptional results.
 </h3>

 ###